 Released by Microsoft in 2014, Power BI is a scalable business intelligence platform.
 Power BI offers real-time analytics and trend analysis.
 As expected, it integrates with various Microsoft products and services.
 One of its most relevant features is its end-to-end data protection.

 This business intelligence platform relies on Artificial Intelligence (AI).
 IBM Cognos Analytics interprets data for you, providing actionable insights.
 Another benefit is sharing data and importing it from various sources.
 Regarding its negative aspects, IBM Cognos Analytics lacks customer support.
-It also has high-cost maintenance: you can look at pricing on this page.
+It also has high-cost maintenance.

 This tool uses AI to help users learn and use data efficiently.
 Qlik Sense includes an associative data analytics engine and scalable multi-cloud architecture.
 The tool has automated action triggers, a drag-and-drop interface, and AI insights.
 Also, it offers search and conversational analytics and a mobile version.
 On the downside, Qlik's user interface might need some work.
 You can request a free trial, after which you can visit their pricing site.